allcommerce/bc-eyeva-doc/docs/index.md

-# Dinosaur BigCommerce Theme User Guide
+# Eyeva BigCommerce Theme User Guide

 This theme is developed and supported by [Papathemes](https://papathemes.com)